SixSq/old.sixsq.github.com/_products-and-services/nuvla-io/features/automation.md

 ---
 product: nuvla-io
-title: Automation as a Service
+title: Automation
 class: feature
-icon: fa-magic
+icon: fa-flash
 ---

 Repetitive, manual deployments are costing your organisation money.
-Introducing automation reduces expenditure and gives your people more time to be more creative. **[Nuvla.io](https://nuvla.io)** even takes away the burden of running your own service.
-But you can also have your own, the choice is yours.
+Introducing automation reduces expenditure and gives your people more time to be more creative.
+Nuvla.io allows you to manage at scale, apps deployed in the cloud and at the edge.
+[NuvlaBoxes](/products-and-services/nuvlabox/overview) are also managed from the same platform, giving you a single pane of glass for your edge-to-cloud fleet.